icornelius/plain-text-tutorials/essay-revision-tutorial.md

   See Zotero's documentation on [Additing Items to Zotero](https://www.zotero.org/support/adding_items_to_zotero).
 - A [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
   Choose the free option.
+- A basic grasp of Markdown syntax.
+  See the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) and documentation of [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).

 # Create Your Markdown File and Git Repository